hacksu/r-lesson/readme.md

 CHALLENGE 2: FIND THE FIVE NUMBER SUMMARY USED IN STATS ON JUST MTCARS MPG
 > 	summary(mtcars$mpg)

-CHALLENGE 3: CREATE A LINEAR REGRESSION LINE USING MPG AND CY, THEN PLOT IT.
+CHALLENGE 3: CREATE A LINEAR REGRESSION LINE USING MPG AND CYL, THEN PLOT IT.
 Challenge to find linear relationship or something.
-> plot(lm(mtcars$mpg~mtcars$vs, data=mtcars))
+> plot(lm(mtcars$mpg~mtcars$cyl, data=mtcars))

 --------------------------------------------HEATMAP----------------------------------------------------------
 Next, let’s create a heatmap using gradebook.csv file.
+Import gradebook dataset.
 Put the dataset in a var.
 I’m going to also save the dataset into something easier to work with.
->	 grades <- gradebook.csv
+>	 grades <- gradebook

 Let’s have it print out the student ID instead of the row number, but we’re going to save that in a new var
 > 	row.names(grades) <- grades$`Student ID`